dr-js/stash/git/nginx-github-tunnel.md

-# Nginx config for GitHub tunnel
+# `nginx` config for basic GitHub tunnel

-this config setup a tcp proxy server to speed up git ssh and selected GitHub asset connection.
+this config setup a tcp proxy server to speed up `git` ssh and selected GitHub asset connection.

 to use, add `hosts` to redirect GitHub thought the tunnel:
 ```shell script